stylelint/vscode-stylelint/lib/find-pkg-dir/README.md

 ```
 find-pkg-dir (this project):
-Find from the current directory        6.7020186997950075 ms/ops
+Find from the current directory          7.023312300443649 ms/op avg.
-Find from the deep directory           322.12139540016653 ms/ops
+Find from the deep directory           312.877874401211727 ms/op avg.
-Resolve symlinks                       5.378852599859238 ms/ops
+Resolve symlinks                         5.399559700489045 ms/op avg.
-Find from the `package.json` directory 77.20890000015497 ms/ops
+Find from the `package.json` directory  72.548829698562628 ms/op avg.

 find-pkg + path.dirname():
-Find from the current directory        9.038500399887562 ms/ops
+Find from the current directory          8.823328000307082 ms/op avg.
-Find from the deep directory           433.8039125002921 ms/ops
+Find from the deep directory           417.688341200351715 ms/op avg.
 Resolve symlinks                               N/A (operation failed)
 Find from the `package.json` directory         N/A (operation failed)

 find-root:
-Find from the current directory        8.830409900099038 ms/ops
+Find from the current directory          8.690280598402023 ms/op avg.
-Find from the deep directory           522.0375854998827 ms/ops
+Find from the deep directory           480.454576599597942 ms/op avg.
 Resolve symlinks                               N/A (operation failed)
 Find from the `package.json` directory         N/A (operation failed)

 pkg-dir:
-Find from the current directory        11.1050084002316 ms/ops
+Find from the current directory          9.664102098345756 ms/op avg.
-Find from the deep directory           536.8203415997326 ms/ops
+Find from the deep directory           494.113495999574639 ms/op avg.
 Resolve symlinks                               N/A (operation failed)
 Find from the `package.json` directory         N/A (operation failed)
 ```

 ## License